← Back Published on

 Fix It:

-• Make sure your site is mobile-friendly with responsive design.
+• Make sure your website is mobile-responsive.

 Fix It: